Dav00Arm/DM_hand_recognition/README.md

-"# Davit and Marianna Hand Recognition"
-WE have started by training the model in english letter signs
+We have started by training the model in English letter signs

 the dataset for training was
-we have not considered augumenting the dataset at this point becouse the dataset was not bad
+we have not considered augmenting the dataset at this point because the dataset was not bad

 first
-we have converted the dataset into a "understandable for the model" format, becouse there were an already ready training code for this the model which also was edited becouse of being too small we have made it a bit bigger with different logic, just to help it learn all the gestures but becouse the meaning of the program is to teach a sign we need our detection to be as precise as possible and thats when confidance score will come handy currently we are adding confidance score calculation section, and becouse we are geting a probability distribution as an output form our model , with 27 classes one of them none, we are going to play wiht it
+we have converted the dataset into an "understandable for the model" format because there was an already ready training code for this the model was also edited because it was too small we have made it a bit bigger with different logic, just to help it learn all the gestures but because the meaning of the program is to teach a sign we need our detection to be as precise as possible and that's when confidence score will come in handy currently, we are adding a confidence score calculation section, and because we are getting a probability distribution as an output from our model, with 27 classes one of them none, we are going to play with it

- As a good practice we are going to use validation set for understanding shich confidance treshhold will provide the best information quality
+ As a good practice, we are going to use the validation set to understand which confidence threshold will provide the best information quality

  Calculating Confidence Score